-As we continue to accelerate to 40 years in business our purpose of “Great Food with Obsessive Service” runs deep.
-That original passion and drive from our founders Bernie and Kaye from Hamilton, New Zealand has fuelled our growth to 1,500 people in 18 countries.
-An eye on the future and meeting the demands of the healthy food movement have meant our revenue has leapt from $50m to $300m in 10 years.
-As our international growth continues we’re continually mindful of our strong foundation in governance, values and community engagement.
+As we continue to accelerate past 40 years in business our purpose of “Great Food with Obsessive Service” runs deep.
+That original passion and drive from our founders Bernie and Kaye Crosby from Hamilton, New Zealand has fuelled our growth to 1,600 people in three markets.
+An eye on the future and meeting the demands of the healthy food movement have meant our revenue has leapt from $50m to $300m in the past 15 years.
+As our international growth continues, we’re continually mindful of our strong foundation in governance, values and community engagement.

 A New Zealand SUCCESS STORY